EnduranceCode/endurancetrio-tracker/README.md

 Now, edit the `application-secrets.yaml` file:

 - **Set database credentials**: replace `{USER}` and `{PASSWORD}` with your desired values.

+> **Security Notice**
+>
+> Never commit the application-secrets.yaml file, or any file containing credentials, to version
+> control.
+> Ensure that your `.gitignore` rules prevent accidental commits of sensitive configuration.

 #### 4. Build the project